dayflower/mac-whisper-tool/README.md

 See [LICENSE](./LICENSE) file for details.

-## Contributing
+## Note

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This tool is an experimental implementation.
+If you need modifications or additional features, please feel free to fork this repository and customize it for your own use.